dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 ### Patient DRS ID

-Data entry options for Patient DRS ID: For exhaustive sampling of all health facilities, Patient DRS ID is generated using a predefined 3-letter facility code and a serial number to identify patient (formatted to 3 digits)
+Data entry options for Patient DRS ID: For exhaustive sampling of all health facilities, Patient DRS ID is generated using a predefined 3-letter facility code and a serial number to identify the patient (formatted to 3 digits)

 - CAD/001
 - CAD/002
 - Etc.

-For Cluster sampling, Patient DRS ID is generated using a predefined 3-letter facility code, Cluster ID (formatted to 3 digits) and a serial number to identify patient (formatted to 3 digits)
+For Cluster sampling, Cluster ID, which is a separate Tracked Entity Attribute is added to the generated Patient DRS ID.
+The Attribute in the enrollments stage still consists of the Facility code and a serial number.
+All DRS Sample IDs are generated using a predefined 3-letter facility code, Cluster ID (formatted to 3 digits) and a serial number to identify the patient (formatted to 3 digits)

 - CAD/002/001
 - CAD/002/002